Trafficking Risk in Sub-Saharan African Supply Chains

 SUGAR OVERVIEW

-The vast majority of sugar exports from Mauritius are sent to the European Union,[59] a remnant of the preferential trade agreements established between the EU and Mauritius in previous years.[60]
-The industry represents a significant but declining proportion of Mauritius’ GDP.[61]
-30,000 small-scale farmers grow approximately 35 percent of the raw sugar cultivated in Mauritius.[62]
+Most Mauritian sugar exports go to the European Union, a remnant of the preferential trade agreements established between the EU and Mauritius in previous years.[79]
+Mauritius exports a growing quantity of sugar to China.
+The sugar industry represents a significant but declining proportion of Mauritius’ GDP.[80]
+Approximately 30,000 small-scale farmers grow approximately 35 percent of the raw sugar cultivated in Mauritius.[81]

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN SUGAR PRODUCTION